The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups

 where $p\geq2$, $\beta >0$, satisfies an $(LS_q)$ inequality, where $\frac{1}{p}+\frac{1}{q} = 1$.
 We try to address the following question.
 If we perturb this measure with interactions to obtain the following local specifications under which conditions does the infinite volume Gibbs measure $\nu$ for the local specification $\{\mathbb{E}^{\Lambda,\omega}\}_{\Lambda\subset\subset \mathbb{Z},\omega \in \Omega}$ satisfies the Log-Sobolev inequality?

-In both [I-P] and [Pa], the main assumption was (H0), which is that the one dimensional measures $\mathbb{E}^{i,\omega}$ satisfies the q Log-Sobolev Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$.
-In this paper we want to relax the main hypothesis (H0) for $\mathbb{E}^{\{i\},\omega}$ to the same assumption for the boundary free one dimensional measure.
+In both \cite{I-P} and \cite{Pa1}, the main assumption was that the one dimensional measures $\mathbb{E}^{i,\omega}$ satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$.
+In this paper we want to relax the main hypothesis for $\mathbb{E}^{\{i\},\omega}$ to the same assumption for the boundary free one dimensional measure.
 In other words we want to address the following problem.

 Consider the local specification and assume that

 ~